lonelydev/node-pgm-with-mosh/README.md

 ```

 Node always executes your script within a function wrapper.
+This is called the module wrapper function.
 The signature has probably changed with newer versions of code.

 get rid of the syntax error line in the uselogger.js